Don't Abandon Your Diet

 - Restrain yourself, and take a box home.

 - Share with others at your table.

 - Ask your server to box up half before bringing the meal out.

 If you're counting calories and saturated fat, hamburgers, rib eye, porterhouse, or T-bone steaks don't score well.

-- Barbeque or grilled chicken, pot roast, meat loaf.
+- Barbeque or grilled chicken, lean pot roast, meat loaf.

 - London broil, filet mignon, flank steak, sirloin tip, tenderloin.

-- Seafood, peel-'n-eat shrimp, oysters on the half shell.
+- Seafood, boiled shrimp, oysters on the half shell.

 Spicing Up Your Diet